ErikNatanael/rust_synthesis_profiling/README.md

 Trying to get the CPU usage of the shared_resources_synth implementation down.

 - Changing from f64 to f32 = no improvement
-- Changing from linear interpolation to no interpolations: 34% improvement
+- Changing from linear interpolation of wavetable samples to no interpolations: 34% improvement
 - Changing the size of the wavetable: no improvement
 - Enabling lto in the release profile: slightly worse performance
 - Not `Box`ing the `Oscillator`s: small improvement